Abelia 'Edward Goucher'

 Problems

 No serious insect or disease problems.
-Winter die-back may occur in the St. Louis area.
+Winter die-back may occur at the cold end of its hardiness range.

 Uses